DKingAlpha/ControllerGamer/README.md

 # Controller Gamer

 Aiming at providing a platform where players dynamically mapping any controller to any games!

-`Notice` This project is still in early development, only working as a prototype.
-Lots of functions descripted below are to be implemented in the future.
-Complete documents will be released once the project is done.
+We provide an all-in-one interface, and you need to provide the idea.

+Update: Pre-Release version is avaliable.
+Take a peek!

 ## Concept:
 By using techniques including `Runtime Compiling` and `Reflection`, this project makes it possible and easy for "advanced user" to "program" in a mapping profile.

 Which means, providen with a template profile in a form of C# 'script', "advanced users" are able to implement their COMPLEX mapping logic in the methods, and share them in a workshop(which is still under development).
 The other users will be able to download the profile, check the script if they want, and load them just as a script.

-To simplify the work on the userside, we have provided interfaces as 'Mouse', 'Keyboard', 'MIDI', 'DeviceUtils' with varieties of methods, ensuring the final mapping works in most games.
+To simplify the work on the userside, we have provided interfaces as 'Mouse', 'Keyboard', 'MIDI', 'Screen' with varieties of methods, ensuring the final mapping works in most games.

 Besides, sending simple text command to the specific port will trigger a keyboard/mouse action, just like in command line.
 Program with that!